 Do you have a graffiti prevention idea that you would like to share?

-Vandals like to paint graffiti on large flat surfaces, like sides of buildings or garages.
+Vandals like to paint graffiti on large flat surfaces, like sides of buildings, garages, retaining walls, and fences.
 Consider planting ivy or other clinging vegetation along these structures.
 The plants make your property look greener while reducing the likelihood that there will be graffiti problems.

 Graffiti vandals also like having clean canvases for their work.
-That’s why painting murals on garage doors or walls can deter graffiti.
-However, be careful what artwork you put up.
-Some designs and styles could give vandals the impression that their graffiti is tolerated in your neighborhood.
+That’s why installing murals or mosaics on walls can help deter graffiti.

 Fences can also have a nice, flat, graffiti-friendly surface.
 Avoid this by getting one with board gaps or lattices.
 That way, you can enclose your yard without inviting graffiti.